-Ensure the body is down, handbrake is on and engine is switched off.
-Then top up the oil in the tank to dipstick level with clean hydraulic oil (refer page 16).
-Use a grease gun to lubricate the points shown on pages 14 or 15 with a good quality, multi-purpose grease.
 Grease the taildoor hinge and locking mechanism.

+Where appropriate, check that the quickly detachable couplings seal when uncoupled.

 Replace any worn or damaged flexible pipes.

 Make sure all flexible pipes are secured to the chassis and are not hanging loose.
-Check the outer cover fixing studs are tight.

 Tighten any loose pipe connections.

 Check and tell your Edbro service dealer if:

-- the outer cover (where applicable) is loose (side-to-side or rotating) - any ram tube is damaged - the base ram nut is loose - the ram trunnion arms, the outer cover trunnion arms, or the rear hinge brackets are worn - oil is leaking from the ram tubes, tipper valve, PTO, pump or flexible pipes - air is leaking from the air pipes or control unit
+- the outer cover (where applicable) is loose (side-to-side or rotating) - any ram tube is damaged - the ram trunnion arms, the outer cover trunnion arms, or the rear hinge brackets are worn - oil is leaking from the ram tubes, tipper valve, PTO, pump or flexible pipes - · air is leaking from the air pipes - · air is leaking continuously from the controls